rheauppal/leetcodehelp/README.md

-Files to check for now
+Files that work/ have info
 1) fetchproblems3.ts
 2) folder context_src